SlapperAutoMapper/Slapper.AutoMapper/README.md

 Project Homepage: http://randyburden.com/Slapper.AutoMapper/

+Available on NuGet as well: http://www.nuget.org/packages/Slapper.AutoMapper/

 ###What is it?###

-Slapper.AutoMapper is a single file mapping library that can convert dynamic data into static types and populate complex nested child objects.
+Slapper.AutoMapper ( Pronounced Slapper-Dot-Automapper ) is a single file mapping library that can convert dynamic data into static types and populate complex nested child objects.

 It primarily converts C# dynamics and `IDictionary<string, object>` to strongly typed objects and supports populating an entire object graph by using underscore notation to underscore into nested objects.